 Switchback up past the tent and onto the face proper.
 Crevasses exist here so use caution with route finding.
 The final face is guarded by a bergshrund that in mid-season with a deep snowpack, may not be visible or in late-season in a thin year, may provide some difficulties.
 This is a good time to change to crampons and boot the final section to the summit.
 It is possible to make several 30m rappels from the SW side of the summit to gain the plateau separating Dalton Dome and Atwell if those are on the schedule for the day as well.

-No special gear necessary aside from aluminum crampons and an ice axe.
-Here’s my Basic Ski Alpinism Kit
+No special gear necessary aside from glacier kit, aluminum crampons, and an ice axe.

 2013 Trip Report:

 We had a big storm during the week and conditions were just coming back into shape for the weekend.
 My day to get out was Sunday and the weather was looking beautiful.
 I wanted to put in a big day and ski something steep so I texted Tyler who was also keen.
 We decided on a 6:00 start time to ski Mt.
 Garibaldi from the Elfin Lakes Trailhead.

 I have been looking up at Mt.
 Garibaldi from Squamish ever since coming to BC in 2009 and have always want to make it to the top.
 I have even skied right past it several times while skiing the Garibaldi Neve Traverse.
 Unfortunately, bigger projects, further away have always taken priority so until yesterday I had never made an attempt.
 It’s one of those things in your backyard that you never quite get around to doing but always want to.